WHO ARE WE?

 The National Institute for African American Health (NIAAH) a non-profit 501(c)(3) whose central goal is to improve the health of African Americans by providing a trusted source of health information tailored to the needs of our community.
 We want to increase the number of Black physicians available to see patients across medical specialties by mentoring and supporting pre-med and medical students as they navigate this rigorous path.
 NIAAH will also improve the quality of the clinical care African Americans receive through educational opportunities for providers (NIAAH Certification) and advocacy for patients who suspect inferior care.

 NIAAH’s founder and board president is Gregory L. Hall, MD.
 Dr. Hall is a native of Cleveland and a Cleveland Clinic-trained internal medicine specialist.
 He is also an Associate Professor in both the Internal Medicine and Integrative Medical Sciences departments at the Northeast Ohio Medical University, as well as an assistant clinical professor at Case Western Reserve University.
 Dr. Hall was a governor-appointed member of the Ohio Commission on Minority Health and served as Chairman for many years, and currently serves as the board president of Cuyahoga County Board of Health.
 Dr. Hall’s book “Patient-Centered Clinical Care for African Americans” is the first comprehensive title detailing the optimal clinical care of African Americans.
-Dr. Hall hosts a national continuing medical education series “Bridging the Gap” on the Pri-Med educational network and hosts the podcast “Better Black Health” on google podcasts and Spotify.
+Dr. Hall hosts a national continuing medical education series “Bridging the Gap” on the Pri-Med educational network and hosts the podcast “Better Black Health” on Apple, Google and Spotify.

 Former Ohio appellate court judge Ray Headen is a trusted advisor, counsellor, and advocate to public and private clients and communities throughout Ohio.
 Judge Headen was born and raised in Cleveland, Ohio and earned a bachelor’s degree from Williams College in Massachusetts.
 He earned a law degree from the University of Pennsylvania Law School and has extensive experience encompassing public finance and economic development for municipalities, schools, counties, special purposes entities as well as devoting a substantial part of his career to business, including helping small and minority-owned businesses gain foundational support for future success.
 He has served as a member and chairperson with the University School board of directors in Shaker Heights, Ohio, as a committee member with the American Judges Association, and as a committee member with the University of Pennsylvania Law School.